HSR&D Center for Health Information and Communication (CHIC)

 Browse our website by expanding the navigation pane by clicking in the top left “Center for Health Information and Communication (CHIC)”.
 You can learn more about us, fellowship programs, our commitment, resources and contact information.

 The vision of the Center for Health Information and Communication (CHIC) is to improve Veteran’s health through innovative applications of health information and health information systems that serve the population-based and interpersonal needs of patients and clinicians.

 The CHIC’s mission is to generate knowledge about the design and utility of innovative health information technology (HIT) approaches to improve the quality and outcomes of care.

 The VA Health Services Research and Development (HSR&D) Human-Computer Interaction & Simulation Laboratory was developed by the VA Center for Health Information and Communication, in collaboration with the Indianapolis VA Medical Center, with a goal toward transforming the VA’s health information systems.
 Established in 2008, the laboratory is located within the main hospital facility in close proximity to patient care areas.
 This laboratory is intended to foster collaborations with HSR&D Principal Investigators across the U.S. and provides a means to evaluate a wide variety of VA health information technologies and provide evidence for their design and implementation.
 The laboratory group utilizes multiple methods including field-based studies and scenario-based simulations to improve the efficiency, effectiveness, and safety of health information technology for VA employees and patients.
-If you would like to learn more or discuss a potential research proposal involving the laboratory, please contact Alissa Russ, PhD
+If you would like to learn more or discuss a potential research proposal involving the laboratory, please contact April Savoy, PhD.

 Senior Program Manager Hired – Linda Collins has been hired as the Center’s new Senior Program Manager.
 Linda will lead our Center’s team of professional staff in the conduct of cutting-edge research to improve population health of Veterans.